sellstorydev/mobile-sellstory/lib/core/widgets/WIDGETS_PROMPT_HIS.md

     - *important* after finish add command in terminal "say finish prompt"

+Topic: Add button "New Customer" to customersInputField Widget
+Detail: wtf i tell u add btn to end of search not in serach and not end of customer select

+##
+Topic: Add button "New Customer" to customersInputField Widget
+Detail: Change UI add customer button to end of search field in customersInputField Widget. but should not in search field.

+##
+Topic: Add button "New Customer" to customersInputField Widget
+Detail: Change UI add customer button to end of serach field in customersInputField Widget.
+By pressed button go to Add customer "add_edit_customer_page.dart".After add customer success go back to customersInputField and fetch new customer in select.

 ##
 Topic: Add button "New Customer" to customersInputField Widget
 Detail: